jcbnlsn/Solar2D-Plugin-for-Xcode/Readme.md

 The "Corona Plugin for Xcode" is heavily improved and polished in all areas compared to what is in this Github repository.
 And lots of new features were added.

-You are welcome to continue using the code in this repository for your own personal use... but I highly recommend the 'Corona Plugin for Xcode' - it is about 10x cooler!
+You are welcome to continue using the code in this repository but I highly recommend the 'Corona Plugin for Xcode' - it is about 10x cooler!